Stride-Apollo/Stride/src/doc/user_man/simulator.rst

 project directory though this can be modified using the CMakeLocalConfig.txt file (example is given in ``./src/main/resources/make``).
-Compilation and installation of the software will create the following files and directories: (illustrated in Figure [fig:workspace]):
+Compilation and installation of the software will create the following files and directories:

 Binaries in directory ``<project_dir>/bin``